Frequently Asked Questions and other useful information

 Can I take private lessons at camp?
 Private lessons may be arranged with instructors, time permitting, according to their schedule.

 I would like to study harp – will I need to rent one?
-Harp instructor Gayle Tapper will have 3-4 harps at the camp which can be used in class.
+Harp instructor Gayle Tapper will have 2-3 harps at the camp which can be used in class.
 Students wishing to practise outside of class time can do so by making arrangements with Gayle to use one of these harps at convenient times.
+Please check with her if you plan to register for harp workshops and are unable to bring your instrument.

 Is transportation available from Deer Lake Airport or would a car rental be required?
 Car rentals are available at Deer Lake Airport if you book in advance, though it isn’t necessary to have a car at Camp as all transportation is provided once you arrive onsite.
 Taxis are available at Deer Lake airport (about a 40 minute drive for Camp) for approximately $50 each way.

-For those staying offsite and eating their meals away from Killdevil, the Park charges a site usage fee of $10/day/person for wear and tear of the facility.
+For those staying offsite and eating their meals away from Killdevil, the Park charges an additional site usage fee of $10/day/person for wear and tear of the facility.
 They waive this fee for those having their meals at Killdevil.

 Is it possible to stay at Killdevil before or after Camp?
 You may be able to stay an extra day or two at Killdevil Camp before or after music camp.
 Please contact Killdevil Camp Director, Malcolm Turner (709-639-8712 mobile: 709-632-9648 email: firstname.lastname@example.org) to book accommodation.